rain1598/FukyuBot/README.md

 diexit - exits program

-SFWServer String - bans the use of the commands:
+SFW HashSet - bans the use of the commands:

  - insult
  - pandemonika